 Finally, trains on the mainland are also very convenient to use and connect all big cities.
 Surprisingly, it’s not much faster than driving alone or even taking the bus.
 The train tickets are a bit pricier than the bus, but then you can take bigger luggage.
 You must pay extra for luggage on a bus (such as Flixbus).

 I walked most of the time, plus occasional use of the bus, metro, and Bolt.
-If you have 3 weeks in Portugal and plan to travel around the mainland only, it might be best to rent a car, especially if you have two people or more.
+If you have 3 weeks in Portugal and plan to travel only around the mainland, renting a car might be best, especially if you have two or more people.

 Language and currency